Transcendental solution to linear coefficient non-homogeneous second order recurrence relation with constant non-homogenity: Abstract

 \section{Abstract}

 Second order recurrence relations of real numbers arise form various applications in discrete time dynamical systems as well as in the context on Markov chains.
-Solutions to the recurrence relations are fully defined by the first two initial values.
-In particular, in the context of Markov chains, the notion of minimal positive solutions arises, when fixing only the first initial value to be $0$ and leaving the second one unknown.
-We calculate in this work the minimal positive solution $(a_i)_{i\in\mathbb{N}}$ to non-homogeneous second order recurrence relation with affine coefficients when the non-homogeneity is constant and negative, and the first initial value equals $a_0=0$.
-We obtain an explicit expression of the initial value $a_1$ which leads to the minimal positive solution as well as the minimal positive solution $(a_i)_{i\in\mathbb{N}}$ itself.
-Additionally, we prove that this sequence converges to $0$ and obtain the convergence speed in $O(i^{-1})$.
-We show in the last section that a choice of rational parameters in the recurrence relation imply that all $a_i$ are transcendental numbers and we make a link to the impossibility of obtaining computer based visualizations of the minimal positive solution $(a_i)_{i\in\mathbb{N}}$.
+Solutions to the recurrence relations are fully defined by the first two initial values as well as the recurrence formula.
+We calculate in this work explicitly as a function of $a_1$ the minimal positive solution $(a_i)_{i\in\mathbb{N}}$ to non-homogeneous second order recurrence relation with affine coefficients when the non-homogeneity is constant and negative, and the first initial value equals $a_0=0$.
+We show that rational coefficients lead to a sequence of transcendental numbers.\\ Additionally, we prove that this sequence is the only bounded solution when varying $a_1$, converges to $0$ and obtain the convergence speed in $O(i^{-1})$.
+We comment in the last section further on the choice of rational parameters in the recurrence relation and we make a link to the impossibility of obtaining computer based visualizations of the minimal positive solution $(a_i)_{i\in\mathbb{N}}$.

 \textsc{$^{\spadesuit}$ Universit\'e de Toulouse}

 \textsc{$^{\clubsuit}$ University of Potsdam}

 \textit{ Key words : Recurrence relation order 2, Minimal positive solution, Convergence rates, Transcendental numbers, Simulation}